Bardin08/X.Serilog.Sinks.Telegram/docs/configuration-options-descriptions.md

 | FormatterConfiguration          | FormatterConfiguration          | Configuration for formatting logs.                        |
 | BatchEmittingRulesConfiguration | BatchEmittingRulesConfiguration | Configuration for rules on emitting batches.              |
 | LogFiltersConfiguration         | LogsFiltersConfiguration        | Configuration for filtering logs.                         |

+<a name="loggingmode"></a>
+## LoggingMode

+An enumeration that allows choosing between two ways of logging.

+A. Logs: Log messages will be published to the specified Telegram channel.<br/>
+B. AggregatedNotifications: Messages will contain an info about all notifications which were received during a batch period or batch limit.

 <a name="batchemittingrulesconfiguration"></a>
 ## BatchEmittingRulesConfiguration